NicolasLoew/WordPress-plugins/local-fontawesome/readme.md

 ---------------------------------------------------------------

+This has been tested with WordPress 5.9 on Feb 12th, 2022.

 Pre-compiled .zip Download of the plugin (Hosted on Koofr.eu / European Cloud Storage Provider)

 For Version 6.0.0: https://k00.fr/8lc8mebm | password: 461827